 Many times, usability gets side-tracked and becomes something that will be dealt with later on.
 Tracking the usability of your product with metrics allows you to have a clear understanding of the experience you're providing to your users, and improve it over time.

-With tools like Maze, usability metrics are measured and aggregated into actionable results, which allows you to act instantly on the data you record.
+With testing tools like Maze, usability metrics are measured and aggregated into actionable results, which allows you to act instantly on the data you record.
 That makes it painless to keep track of how your design's usability progresses, detect issues, and improve your users' experience.